martin-welss/autotable/README.md

 autotable tries to be as smart as possible and do the right things automatically:
 * it reads a csv file into PostgreSQL or MySQL
-* creates a table with the same name as the file
+* creates a table with the same name as the file (the basename, without path and suffix)
 * tries to guess the datatypes of the columns
 * and inserts the data
+* it can handle multiline strings, dates, timestamps and json data

-The first line of the file is expected to contain the column names and the standard column separator is ;
+The first line of the file is expected to contain the column names and the standard column separator is ; (semicolon)
 * empty lines are ignored
 * empty columns are null
 * any field can be enclosed in double quotes ("), those are stripped
 * the first column becomes the primary key
-* autotable takes a sample of the first 100 lines to guess the datatypes, which are: text, bigint, numeric and timestamp
+* autotable takes a sample of the first 100 lines to guess the datatypes, which are: text, bigint, numeric, timestamp and json

 Run
 ---

-The script reads the database login from the file $HOME/system.properties, which should contain three entries like this:
+The script reads the database login from the file $HOME/autotable.properties, which should contain at least three entries like this:

-    autotable.jdbc.url: jdbc:postgresql:example
+    jdbc_url: jdbc:postgresql:example
-    autotable.user: wildfly
+    jdbc_user: wildfly
-    autotable.password: wildfly
+    jdbc_password: wildfly

 To run the script you need to have Groovy installed and the JDBC-Driver of your choice at hand.
 So here's the commandline to import table _books_ into postgres: